Yaverlandia: Naming

-Status
+Reinterpretations and second specimen

 The status of Yaverlandia has been questioned since its naming, with Darren Naish and David Martill noting in 2002 that the holotype is fragmentary enough that it borders on being a nomen dubium.
 Naish later suggested that Yaverlandia was not a pachycephalosaurid, as initially suggested, but rather may have been a theropod, and more specifically a maniraptoran.
 Traits indicating a position within Theropoda include a cerebral concavity with two distinct lobes, a narrow olfactory tract with small olfactory bulbs, and concave ventral (bottom) margins to the orbits (eye sockets).
 Furthermore, a computerised tomography (CT) scan of the specimen found cavities within the bones similar to those found in maniraptorans.
 In 2011, Naish suggested that it was a troodontid, and prepared a redescription of the genus, but this has yet to be published.